spatie/laravel-event-sourcing/docs/using-reactors/creating-and-configuring-reactors.md

 ## Registering reactors

-By default, the package will automatically find an register all reactors found in your application.
+By default, the package will automatically find and register all reactors found in your application.

 Alternatively, you can also manually register them in the `reactors` key of the `event-projectors` config file.